MissionCriticalCloud/vagrant-cloudstack/README.md

 Vagrant.configure("2") do |config|
   # ... other stuff

-  config.vm.provider :aws do |aws|
+  config.vm.provider :cloudstack do |cloudstack|
-    aws.access_key_id = "foo"
+    cloudstack.api_key = "foo"
-    aws.secret_access_key = "bar"
+    cloudstack.secret_key = "bar"
-    aws.region = "us-east-1"
+    cloudstack.domain = "internal"

-    # Simple region config
+    # Simple domain config
-    aws.region_config "us-east-1", :ami => "ami-12345678"
+    cloudstack.domain_config "internal", :network_id => "AAAAAAAAAAAAAAAAAAA"

     # More comprehensive region config
-    aws.region_config "us-west-2" do |region|
+    cloudstack.domain_config "internal" do |domain|
-      region.ami = "ami-87654321"
+      domain.network_id = "AAAAAAAAAAAAAAAAAAA"
-      region.keypair_name = "company-west"
+      domain.service_offering_id = "AAAAAAAAAAAAAAAAAAA"
     end
   end
 end
 ```

-The region-specific configurations will override the top-level
+The domain-specific configurations will override the top-level
-configurations when that region is used.
+configurations when that domain is used.
 They otherwise inherit
 the top-level configurations, as you would probably expect.

 ## Networks

 Networking features in the form of `config.vm.network` are not
-supported with `vagrant-aws`, currently.
+supported with `vagrant-cloudstack`, currently.
 If any of these are
 specified, Vagrant will emit a warning, but will otherwise boot
-the AWS machine.
+the Cloudstack machine.

 ## Synced Folders

 There is minimal support for synced folders.
 Upon `vagrant up`,
-`vagrant reload`, and `vagrant provision`, the AWS provider will use
+`vagrant reload`, and `vagrant provision`, the Cloudstack provider will use
 `rsync` (if available) to uni-directionally sync the folder to
 the remote machine over SSH.